harishbattula/Hyper-Parameter-Tuning/README.md

 ## Examples of Hyper Parameters:
     1. Learning rate, No of Iterations in Linear Regression
     2. K in K Nearest Neighbours
-    3. depth in Decision Tree Classification
+    3. depth, Infogain methods in Decision Tree Classification
-    4. kernal, c in SVM
+    4. kernel, c in SVM

 ### Hyper-Parameter-Tuning
 Choosing a set of optimal hyper parameters for a learning algorithm.